oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 </details>

 Why run the data gathering in a pod ?
 Well why not ?
 While we could run the data capture process by hand manually on each node then we'd have to worry about stopping and starting the service, restarting if it fails, managing and updating configuration files and so on.
-If we just run it in a Kubernetes pod we can let Kuberneties do all of it's magic for us and we can focus on defining the capture process, and leave running it to Kubernetes!
+If we just run it in a Kubernetes pod we can let Kubernetes do all of it's magic for us and we can focus on defining the capture process, and leave running it to Kubernetes!

 How will our capture pod get the log data though ?
 We've seen previously how we can use volumes to bring in a config map or secret to a pod and make it look like it's part of the local file system, well there are several other types of source for a volume (in the Prometheus section we briefly saw how helm setup an external storage object as a volume for storing the data).
 One of the volume types provides the ability to bring in a local file system, in this case in the node as part of the pods file structure.